 TSR Watermark Image is another option to consider if you’re using a Mac and want to protect your images.
 With this app you can also watermark multiple images at the same time and directly upload them to WordPress or your FTP account.

-Of course, you can customize your watermarks to the extent you want by adjusting things like transparency, rotation, position, font and more.
+Of course, you can customize your watermarks to the extent you want by adjusting things like transparency, rotation, position (not fully customizable in the free version), font and more.
 To make your job easier, uMark enables you to save the watermarks you’ve created and use them again later.

 With 17 built-in watermark profiles, Watermark Plus is an alternative to consider if you’re on the search for such a tool.
 The interface is clean and easy to navigate, allowing you to perform all desired operations without constantly wondering where to go next.

-With this app you can apply text and logo marks to your pictures in batch mode and save them as profiles in order to use them later.
+With this app you can apply text, logo or script marks to your pictures in batch mode and save them as profiles in order to use them later.
+There’s also a single mode available, that enables you to adjust the placement of the chosen watermark on each image.
 Besides watermarking, you can also resize multiple photos, convert or rename them in the same session.

 Which app do you use to watermark images on Mac?
 Let us know in the comments below.